If you have already created an application, log in HERE

 Letters of Recommendation

 Submitting a letter of recommendation is optional.
 If you choose to include a letter, we suggest that it be from a current teacher, guidance counselor, or mentor.
 Your recommendation letter may also be from an employer or professional reference.
-Do not submit a letter from a family member.
-The letter of recommendation must be mailed to the PNCA Admissions office.
+Do not request a letter from a family member.
+The letter of recommendation must be emailed or mailed to the PNCA Admissions office directly from the person writing the recommendation letter.
+When you apply, there will be instructions on how your recommender can submit the letter of recommendation.

 If you did not complete high school, you will submit your General Education Development (GED) scores.
 For the purposes of the application process, unofficial copies of your scores will be accepted.
 If you are accepted by PNCA, you will be required to have official copies of your scores mailed directly to our Admissions Office before you begin classes.